B. Sc. Counselling & Psychotherapy, Dip. Counselling & Psychotherapy.

 I actively engage in continuous personal and professional development.
 I work with a counselling supervisor to ensure that the therapy I offer is of the highest possible standards.
 I have professional indemnity insurance.

-I am a pre-accredited member of the IACP (Irish Association of Counselling and Psychotherapy) and adhere to their ethics.
+I am an accredited member of the IACP (Irish Association of Counselling and Psychotherapy) and adhere to their ethics.
 I am Garda vetted through the IACP.